EroNii-Sama/Universidad/README.md

 - 🎓 &nbsp; Studying Computer Science and Engineering at Nur University and coding stuffs.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; Learning about Java and MySQL.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Video Games Development as hobbies/side hustles.